AudioEye Reports Record Third Quarter 2023 Results

 We manage customers through two primary channels, Enterprise and Partner and Marketplace.
 Enterprise channel consists of our larger customers and organizations, including those with non-platform custom websites, who generally engage directly with AudioEye sales personnel for custom pricing and solutions.
 This channel also includes federal, state and local government agencies.
 The Partner and Marketplace channel consists of our CMS partners, platform & agency partners, authorized resellers and our marketplace.
 This channel serves small and medium sized businesses who are on a partner or reseller’s web-hosting platform or who purchase an AudioEye solution from our marketplace.

-We define ARR as the sum of (i) for our Enterprise channel, the total of the annual recurring fee amount under each active paid contract at the date of determination, plus (ii) for our Partner and Marketplace channel, the recognized monthly fee amount for all paying customers at the date of determination, in each case, assuming no changes to the subscription, multiplied by 12.
+We define ARR as the sum of (i) for our Enterprise channel, the total of the annual recurring fee under each active contract at the date of determination, plus (ii) for our Partner and Marketplace channel, the monthly fee for all active customers at the date of determination, in each case, assuming no changes to the subscription, multiplied by 12.
 This determination includes both annual and monthly contracts for recurring products.
 Some of our contracts are cancelable, which may impact future ARR.
-ARR excludes revenue from our PDF remediation services business and Mobile App report business and other report delivery services.
+ARR excludes revenue from our PDF remediation services business, one-time Website and Mobile App report services business and other miscellaneous non-recurring services.

 Use of Non-GAAP Financial Measures